HMAC-based one-time password: Implementation

+otpauth:// URI scheme

+The URI mentioned in this section, encoded as a QR code.
+Many smartphones allow users to scan such codes and enroll them in an authenticator app, such as Google Authenticator.

+Some implementations of HOTP and TOTP for smartphones allow users to scan QR codes to add HOTP and TOTP tokens to their authenticator apps.
+These QR codes contain Uniform Resource Identifiers (URIs) with the scheme otpauth://.

+HOTP otpauth:// URIs begin with otpauth://hotp/ and must contain a label, secret, and counter.
+The label is encoded as part of the path, while the secret and counter are encoded as query parameters.
+The URI may optionally contain other fields, such as the number of digits (which defaults to 6), the algorithm used (which defaults to SHA1), and the issuer name.

+The secret is encoded as RFC 4648 Base32, with padding omitted.
+For example, the URI otpauth://hotp/Wikipedian?secret=JBSWY3DPFQQHO33SNRSCC&counter=42 represents a HOTP token labeled "Wikipedian", with the secret Hello, world! encoded as ASCII, and the initial counter 42.
+When added to an authenticator, it should produce the code 439256.

 Tokens

 Both hardware and software tokens are available from various vendors, for some of them see references below.

 Software tokens are available for (nearly) all major mobile/smartphone platforms (J2ME, Android, iPhone, BlackBerry, Maemo, macOS, and Windows Mobile).

 Reception

 Although the early reception from some of the computer press was negative during 2004 and 2005, after IETF adopted HOTP as in December 2005, various vendors started to produce HOTP-compatible tokens and/or whole authentication solutions.

 According to the article "Road Map: Replacing Passwords with OTP Authentication" on strong authentication, published by Burton Group (a division of Gartner, Inc.) in 2010, "Gartner's expectation is that the hardware OTP form factor will continue to enjoy modest growth while smartphone OTPs will grow and become the default hardware platform over time."

+As of the NIST's July 2025 revision of its Digital Identity Guidelines (SP 800-63B-4), one-time password authenticators such as those based on HOTP are classified as "something you have" authenticators, supporting authenticator assurance levels AAL1 through AAL2, but are not considered sufficient on their own to reach the highest level, AAL3, since they are not resistant to verifier impersonation attacks.